Mountain Home man sentenced to over a decade for child pornography

 FAYETTEVILLE, Ark.
-(KFTA) — A man from Fayetteville was sentenced to federal prison for attempting to view child pornography.
+(KNWA) — A man from Fayetteville was sentenced to federal prison for attempting to view child pornography.

 Anthony Rhoden, 42, was sentenced to 10 years in prison without the possibility of parole, followed by 25 years of supervised release on one count of accessing the internet with the intent to view child pornography.